 GIFT SHOP INFO.

 BEGIN YOUR VISIT AT THE VISITORS CENTER at 506 Fifth Street, in the heart of downtown, where the staff can help you plan your time in Columbus.
 Park for free, then come inside for:

 - Help selecting city tours

 - Free videos about Columbus, shown any time

 - The Dale Chihuly Yellow Neon Chandelier and Persians

-- A big, beautiful gift shop
+- A big, beautiful gift shop (see more photos)

 The gift shop has handcrafted items by local and regional artists and Columbus-themed items.

 View the Dale Chihuly Yellow Chandelier and Persians and even purchase your own Chihuly glass!